curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 And that's how a religion starts.
 I'm so unrelatable, it's cannon.

+---

 Counterargument to happiness is the purpose of existence:

 "You know, I thought that too.
 I was like, I must be wrong.
 I have to find evidence that suggests I'm wrong.
 What about happiness - it's the way that some societies are measured.
 A lot of people say the purpose of existence is love and happiness.
 So I googled it.
 I searched, 'what is the purpose of happiness?'.
 Do you know what I found?
 The first hit said, 'happy people were more apt to survive, they were more likely to pass on their happiness genes' It's embedded in the core of each culture and language - happiness helps us exist longer.
 Then I searched for the definition of happiness.
 I found something that said, "happiness is a mix of positive emotions and also a deeper sense of meaning and purpose".
 Ok, so the purpose of existence is happiness and happiness is finding deeper purpose?
 So the purpose of existence is to find purpose?
 That sounds like a recursive entropy generation activity.
 Case closed.
 I'm pretty sure it's reducible to, "we exist to continue existing".

+Imagine people in a society chased enlightenment instead of wealth, sex, or power.

+Unbearable lightness of being.
+Imagine not circular existence.

 ---